aframevr/aframe-site/src/docs/components/geometry.md

 ### Cylinder Primitive

-The cylinder primitive can define cylinders in the traditional sense like a Coca-Cola™ can, but it can also define shapes such as cones, tubes, and curved surfaces.
+The cylinder primitive can define cylinders in the traditional sense like a Coca-Cola™ can, but it can also define shapes such as tubes and curved surfaces.
 We'll go over some of these cylinder recipes below.

 #### Basic Cylinder